Closing date to apply for full year deferral

 Parents of summer born children must apply for primary school or academy admission in the September after a 4th birthday (the statutory closing date is 15 January prior to the September school start date).

 Parents of summer born children can also apply to defer their child's admission until the September after a 5th birthday with a reception start.
 This is in addition to the usual primary application.
-There is a seperate summer born application on Blackpool Council's website (please complete in addition to the usual reception application).
+There is a separate summer born application on Blackpool Council's website (please complete in addition to the usual reception application).

 Individual admissions authorities will consider on time requests for full year deferral with a reception start.
 A decision to allow admission in the September after a 5th birthday with reception start only applies to the school or academy whose admission authority has agreed the request.
 Decisions about the same request may vary between different admission authorities.